beastzdotdev/beastz-api/README.md

-# Api for Gorillalock application
+# Api for GorillaVault application